MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 </ItemGroup>
 ```

-For more information about this process, see https://learn.microsoft.com/en-us/dotnet/android/binding-libs/advanced-concepts/resolving-java-dependencies.
+For more information about this process, see the [AndroidMavenLibrary reference](dotnet/android/binding-libs/advanced-concepts/android-maven-library) documentation.

 > [!NOTE]
 > You can rename the placeholder ```DotnetNewBinding``` class to better reflect the native library being wrapped.
 For more examples and tips for writing the API definitions, read more in the section below: [Modify an existing binding](#modify-an-existing-binding).